-- To understand the design aspects of operating system. - To study the process management concepts & Techniques. - To study the storage management concepts. - To familiarize students with theLinux environment - To learn the fundamentals of shell scripting/programming - To conceptualize Data Mining and the need for pre-processing. - To learn the algorithms used for various types of Data Mining Problem
+- To understand the design aspects of operating system. - To study the process management concepts & Techniques. - To study the storage management concepts. - To familiarize students with the Linux environment - To learn the fundamentals of shell scripting/programming - To familiarize students with basic Unix administration